Liberty Bell Park

 Liberty Bell Park (גן פעמון הדרור, Gan Pa'amon HaDror), is a park in Jerusalem containing a replica of the Liberty Bell from which it gets its name.
 It is located near the Talbiyeh, German Colony, and Yemin Moshe neighborhoods.

+History

 Founded in 1976 to celebrate the USA's bicentennial and covering 9 acres, it is the most popular park in the city.
 It includes sports facilities, a picnic area, a 1,000-seat amphitheater, a music corner and areas for exhibitions, folk dancing and performances.

+Sites

 The park features Jerry the Dragon, a concrete play sculpture by Ulrik Plesner, the Danish-born Israeli architect who designed the park.

 The Train Theater, a children's puppet theater, is housed in an old railway carriage at the northern end of Liberty Bell Park.